All comparisons

 Willow's current public pricing breaks down like this:

-• Team: $12 per user per month with a 3-seat minimum, plus a 20% annual discount
+• Team: $10 per user per month billed annually, with a 3-seat minimum

 • Enterprise: custom pricing